rummikook/WAD2022Homework/README.md

-# WAD2022HomeworkI
+# WAD2022Homework
-This is homework I for WAD 2022.
+This is the repo for our homework assignments in WAD 2022 fall.